 Federal Tax Credits for Builders of Energy Efficient Homes

 The federal Energy Policy Act of 2005 established tax credits of up to $2,000 for builders of new energy-efficient homes.
-This tax credit has been extended many times and expired at the end of 2016.
+This tax credit has been extended through December 31, 2017.

 To be eligible for the tax credit, a home must:

 - Be substantially completed before December 31, 2017,